Mlitz/Librarian-Assistant/README.md

 2. Create a feature branch
 3. Follow the TDD process
 4. Ensure all tests pass
-5. Commit your changes
+5. Commit your changess
 6. Push to the branch
 7. Open a Pull Request

 ## Acknowledgments